singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 Probability can be a complex topic, but it's based in a few basic laws that can be logically derived.

-Let's look at a Venn diagram to visualize two eventsA and B. The areas of the two circles represent their rela­ tive probability, and the overlapping area is the event {A and   B}.
+Let's look at a Venn diagram to visualize two eventsA and B. The areas of the two circles represent their rela­tive probability, and the overlapping area is the event {A and   B}.

 ![](media/IX_06_02.JPG)